 The post office in Elba, Mono, Ontario, was established on July 1, 1871 and the first postmaster was Charles Smith.
 The office closed on January 1, 1915.
 Now home to a Shell Gas Station, there’s a lot of natural beauty to admire in the area, as Elba is surrounded by a vast selection of trails and parks to enjoy.
-Traverse the trails at Mono Cliffs Provincial Park or Boyne Valley Provincial Park, or spend an afternoon in Fiddle Park; there’s no shortage of places to relax and enjoy nature. .
-When selling real estate it’s best to go with a local Mono realtor.
+Traverse the trails at Mono Cliffs Provincial Park or Boyne Valley Provincial Park, or spend an afternoon in Fiddle Park; there’s no shortage of places to relax and enjoy nature.
+When selling real estate it’s best to go with a local Mono realtors.

 Community of Elba Ontario

 Nearby, Elba Wetlands Conservation Area is dedicated to preserving the region’s natural habitat and species.
 Visitors will have the opportunity to view wildlife species both big and small, including deer, minks, muskrats, beavers, raptors, hawks, herons and more.
 In addition, the area is considered critical to the spawning of brook trout in the region.

 Within a series of wetlands west of the Niagara Escarpment, near the hamlets of Elba and Camilla, two stream branches (North Branch and South Branch) flow eastward along the Nottawasaga River, through a gently rolling agricultural landscape before entering the steep slopes and thick forests the Escarpment is famous for.